 Where: 150 Errol Street, North Melbourne

-What: Captains of Industry is an unbearably cool concept space (double shot!) overlooking Elizabeth Street that marries made-to-measure tailoring, a cobbler, a barber shop and a café and a bar.
+What: Captains of Industry is an unbearably cool concept space overlooking Elizabeth Street that marries made-to-measure tailoring, a cobbler, a barber shop and a café and a bar.
 Whitewash walls and heavy wooden furniture, it smells like leather and whisky.
 They say when Wes Andersen isn’t filming he lives here in the back of an empty draw.
-Probably.
+Maybe.

 Where: Level 1, 2 Somerset Place, Melbourne